2018 Application Schedule

 The most important criteria for Artist Row is your ability to bring high-quality, hand-crafted artwork to our show.
 We especially look for applicants that bring new types of work that stands apart in a given category or medium.
 It’s our goal to keep the show fresh for our perennial attendees.

-Each applicant must submit between three and five digital photographs that clearly document their artwork.
+Each applicant must submit three digital photographs that clearly document their artwork.
 These photos must accurately represent the work to be exhibited on the day of the event.
 Please note: Artist Row cannot accept hard-copy photographs or physical samples of artwork.

 Digital photographs must meet the following minimum technical requirements: